 Next, draw a line through both points to create the graph of the linear function.

-In Clear Lake, Iowa, during a particular evening, there is a -inch layer of snow on the ground.
+In Clear Lake, Iowa, during a particular evening, there is a 3-inch layer of snow on the ground.
 At midnight, it begins to snow.
 Each hour, one inch of snow falls.
-Graph a function that shows the amount of snow on the ground from midnight to AM.
+Graph a function that shows the amount of snow on the ground from midnight to 6 AM.

-To begin, we can define the quantities that and represent.
+To begin, we can define the quantities that x and y represent.

 The graph shows the function Describe the intercepts, increasing/decreasing intervals, and end behavior.
 Then, show the features on the graph.

-We can move down from this point on the graph to find the -coordinate.
+We can move down from this point on the graph to find the x-coordinate.